mistadikay/react-workshop/README.md

 Of course not.
 If something works fine and there is no business value in rewriting/refactoring it, you don't have to.

 You might want to consider using React for the new projects or for existing ones if you're sure there is a business value in it.
-What I hope this workshop will give you, apart from the technical knowledge, is understanding when and why using React is good for business.
+What I hope this workshop will give you, apart from the technical knowledge, is understanding when and why using React is a good idea.

 Though, to be fare, chosing React is usually *[a Business Decision, Not a Technology Choice](https://blog.formidable.com/using-react-is-a-business-decision-not-a-technology-choice-63c4641c5f7#.hen0dop4v)*.